Table of Contents

 foo x | bar y = x*y;

-The same works in case expressions, which is convenient if different cases should be mapped to the same value, e.g.:
+The same construct also works in case expressions, which is convenient if different cases should be mapped to the same value, e.g.:

 case ans of "y" | "Y" = 1; _ = 0; end;